holyavkin/Public/codex.md

 1. Read this with the understanding that you are different than Pavel — the way he lives his life is not the way you should live yours.
 2. Read the [Glossary](#glossary) for a general intro to my favorite ideas, starting with [What is this?](#what-is-this), then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
-3. Check the TODO [Changelog](https://github.com/) for updates since you last visited.
+3. Check the [Changelog](https://github.com/spiritualcoach/Public/commits/master/codex.md) for updates since you last visited.
 4. Consider creating your own Codex ([here's a template](https://www.penflip.com/terrie/codex-vitae-template))

 ## Table of contents